x

 Online Medication Assisted Treatment for Opioids at Eleanor Health

-Medication-assisted treatment for opioid addiction represents a shift in the approach to addiction.
+Medication-assisted treatment for opioid use disorder represents a shift in the approach to addiction.
 If you are ready to take the next step in your recovery journey, contact Eleanor Health today.
 At Eleanor Health we offer both online and in-person addiction treatment services.
 With a focus on personalized treatment, we work with you to find the best medication and dosage for your lifestyle.
 We also provide addiction counseling and peer support to ensure a holistic approach to healing.
 You deserve to feel better and Eleanor Health is your partner in recovery.

 We’re here to help